Django0033/freecodecamp/responsive-web-design/applied-visual-design/use-the-em-tag-to-italicize-text.md

 # Use the em Tag to Italicize Text

-To emghasize text, you can use the `em` tag.
+To emphasize text, you can use the `em` tag.
 This displays text as italicized, as the browser applies the CSS of `font-style: italic; to the element.

 # Example